Apply for Unemployment Benefits in Texas

 What to Provide During the Texas Unemployment Registration Process

-After learning where to apply for unemployment in Texas, former state workers must review the documentation and information requirements in order to submit a valid TX unemployment EDD application.
+After learning where to apply for unemployment, former state workers must review the documentation and information requirements in order to submit a valid TX unemployment EDD application.
 Note that the online application for unemployment does not allow you to save your progress and complete it at a later time, as the system logs you out after 30 minutes of inactivity and deletes your data.
 Therefore, unemployment claimants must collect all necessary information and documents before initiating the Texas unemployment registration procedure.

 To successfully file for an unemployment claim in Texas, you must supply the following:

 - Proof of military service – Form DD-214(s), if applicable